martin-ottens/proto2testbed/README.md

 *Testbed framework for security **proto**col evaluation and **proto**typing.*

 Proto²Testbed is a tool for research and development in the field of network applications and protocols.
-A virtual topology is created using several virtual machines (called instances), which are connected to each other using network bridges.
+A virtual topology is created using several virtual machines (called Instances), which are connected to each other using network bridges.
 The structure of the topology, the configuration and also experiments are defined via a testbed package.
 After a small amount of manual configuration, Proto²Testbed takes care of setting up and dismantling the topology and carrying out experiments, if desired, completely automated way.
 Proto²Testbed can be used for various workflows and can be extended with functions for specific projects thanks to its modular approach.
+A Python API allows the integration of Proto²Testbed in existing programs.

 Proto²Testbed was first introduced at the 12th Advanced Satellite Multimedia Systems Conference (ASMS) 2025, BibTeX citation:
 ```